 while condition: # code to be executed

 Let’s start with a simple example.
 Consider a scenario where you want to print the numbers 1 to 5.
-The following code demonstrates how to achieve this using a while
+The following code demonstrates how to achieve this using a while loop:

 counter = 1 while counter

-is less than or equal to 5.
-If the condition is true, the code inside the loop is executed, which includes printing the current value of counter
+In this example, we initialize a variable called counter with a value of 1.
+The loop condition counter checks if the value of counter is less than or equal to 5.
+If the condition is true, the code inside the loop is executed, which includes printing the current value of counter and incrementing it by 1 using counter += 1 so that the loop eventually terminates.
+The output of this code will be:

 1 2 3 4 5